If I had to tell you about all inspiring things related to Festa Major de Gràcia, the list would have no end!

 5. Mixture of local traditions, Catalan culture, and art

 Festa Major de Gràcia is the street festival organised every year between 15th and 21st of August.
-In the nineteenth century, Gràcia was the independent village.
+In the nineteenth century, Gràcia was an independent village.
 From 1897, it’s the official part of Barcelona.
 Gràcia has an artistic atmosphere what makes this area the ideal spot for bohemian lovers.
 You can find here the unusual architecture, narrow alleys and numerous squares with coffee-houses, streetlights, and benches.
 There are hidden also small shops with organic food, handicrafts or clothes from natural materials.

 During the Festa Major de Gràcia event, the image of the area is entirely different.
 This week-long festival consists of street parades, exhibitions, workshops, dance evenings, sightseeing monuments, speeches and more!
 Gràcia is transforming in these days into a vibrant cultural and social centre.
 You can take part in concerts, shows, design contests, games as well as the book exchange.